DevExpress/devextreme-documentation/concepts/05 UI Components/ColorBox/15 Support Alpha Channel.md

 By default, the **ColorBox** does _not_ allow an end user to control the transparency, or alpha channel component, of the selected color.
-If you need to allow this, set the [editAlphaChannel](/api-reference/10%20UI%20Widgets/dxColorBox/1%20Configuration/editAlphaChannel.md '/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#editAlphaChannel') option to **true**.
+If you need to allow this, set the [editAlphaChannel](/api-reference/10%20UI%20Widgets/dxColorBox/1%20Configuration/editAlphaChannel.md '/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#editAlphaChannel') property to **true**.
 This setting adds a slider that regulates transparency to the drop-down editor, and changes the textual representation of the selected color from hexadecimal to RGBA.

 ---
 ##### jQuery